Mostafa992/ImageClassification-using-CNN-/README.md

 # ImageClassification-using-CNN-
-This is a 10 class image classification using CNN
+This is a CNN 10 classes image classification using Google Colab